 While Vice-Chancellor at York, Cantor was tasked with developing the University's international strategy, as well as expanding the campus.
 This led to the development of a new campus, Heslington East, creating places for an additional 5,000 students, as well as a raft of other building and redevelopment projects across the University.

 During Cantor's Vice-Chancellorship, York was named the THE University of Year (2010), the best UK university under fifty years old (2012), and was invited to join the prestigious Russell Group.
 Nouse names the highlight of his career leading the croquet team to victory against Lancaster during Roses 2013.

 Cantor was appointed Commander of the Order of the British Empire in the 2013 New Year Honours, for services to higher education.

 Vice-Chancellor, 2014 - 2018

-Koen Lamberts became Vice-Chancellor of the University of York on 1st January 2014.
+Koen Lamberts was Vice-Chancellor at the University of York from 2014 to 2018.

 Born in Hasselt, Belgium, he holds undergraduate degrees in Philosophy (1985) and Psychology (1987) and a PhD in Experimental Psychology (1992) from the University of Leuven.

 Following a research appointment at the University of Chicago, he became a lecturer at the University of Birmingham in 1992.
 He was Professor of Cognitive Science at the University of Warwick from 2000 to 2013.
 At Warwick, he served as Faculty Chair for Science, Pro-Vice-Chancellor for Research (Science & Medicine) and Deputy Vice-Chancellor and Provost.

 Professor Lamberts has a track record of experimental research into cognitive processes in perception, memory and decision making, and of mathematical and computational modelling of these processes.
 He has collaborated with commercial and industrial partners in applied research that has focussed on consumer behaviour and product design.
 He was a recipient of the British Psychological Society’s Cognitive Award (1996) and of the Experimental Psychology Society Prize (1997).